DevOps Is Not a Side Task

 A practical version that works

-Early-stage teams don’t need a platform team on day one.
-But they do need honesty about scope.
+Early-stage teams do not need a dedicated platform organization on day one.
+They do need honesty about scope.
+This is roughly how I would stage the work.

 Phase 1: Make production survivable

-Start with the stuff that reduces blast radius when (not if) something goes wrong.
+Start with the pieces that reduce blast radius when something goes wrong.

 Phase 2: Make changes safe